Zovfreullia/Ambivalent_EightBall/README.md

-# Ambivalent Eightball
+# Ambivalent Eight Ball

 #### The website is live [here](http://kaira.one/ambivalent_eightball)

 What happens when your fortune teller is a nihlist?
-Well, this is what happens-- the ambivalent eightball.
+Well, this is what happens-- the ambivalent eight ball.
 Answers are randomized and users can ask as many questions as they want, but their future will remain <i>uncertain</i>.

 ![eightball](https://media.giphy.com/media/NBj4shBpqpz44/giphy.gif)